 How long does brain fog last?

-Well, if you address the underlying cause, you will return to normal before you even imagine.
+If you address the underlying cause of brain fog, you can get rid of brain fog quite quickly.
 The most important thing is that you persevere and keep track of your manifestations, working together with your physician to reach an accurate diagnosis and be treated accordingly.
 Start now by downloading the CareClinic app by clicking the banner below.